10 facts about Albatrosses

 10. Conservation efforts

 Reducing the number of albatrosses and other seabirds killed after encounters with fishing vessels is a priority.
-WWF is working with a number of other organisations to urge Government to strengthen and better enforce bycatch mitigation measures
+WWF has been working with a number of other organisations to urge Government to strengthen and better enforce bycatch mitigation measures

 You can help protect New Zealand's albatross species